 According to the National Highway Traffic Safety Administration, seat belts saved nearly 15,000 lives in 2017 alone.
 In fact, wearing a seat belt can reduce the risk of serious injury or death by up to 50% in a crash.
 By obeying these laws, we can all do our part to make our roads safer for everyone.

 In Florida, drivers and passengers are required by law to wear safety belts while traveling in any motorized vehicle, with a few exceptions.
-These include individuals with a physician-certified medical condition that makes seat belt use dangerous or inappropriate.
+These include individuals with a physician-certified medical that makes seat belt use dangerous or inappropriate.
 These individuals must keep a copy of their certification while driving or driving.

-Additionally, employees of newspaper home delivery services are exempt while delivering newspapers, as are school buses purchased before December 31, 2000.
+Additionally, employees of newspaper home delivery services are exempt while delivering newspapers, as are buses purchased before 31, 2000.
 Buses used for transporting individuals for compensation, farm equipment, and trucks that exceed a net weight of 26,000 pounds are also exempt.

 While these exemptions exist, it is key to remember that the use of safety belts is a large factor in reducing the risk of serious injury or death in the event of a motor vehicle accident.
 Individuals not exempt from this law should always wear their safety belts to ensure their own safety and the safety of others on the road.

 Florida has implemented a primary seat belt law, which mandates the use of seat belts by both drivers and front-seat passengers.
-If a vehicle is pulled over for speeding or any other violation, the cops can also ticket the driver and the front-seat passenger for not wearing a seat belt.
+If a vehicle is pulled over for speeding or any other violation, the cops can also ticket the and the front-seat passenger for not wearing a seat belt.

-An added responsibility for the driver is to ensure that minors in the vehicle also use a safety belt or have proper child safety restraints.
+An added responsibility for the is to ensure that minors in the vehicle also use a safety belt or have proper child safety restraints.
 Failing to comply with these laws can result in tickets, fines, and even serious injuries in the case of an accident.
 In this case, contact a Gainesville car accident lawyer for help following injuries from a car accident and to move forward with a claim in Florida.

 Wearing a seat belt is important for staying safe while driving.
 It has been statistically proven that seat belts save lives and that wearing one can reduce the risk of serious injury or death in a car accident.